Learning to Answer from Correct Demonstrations: Error Minimization

-As an extension to our setup, we also consider a $\passk$ objective.
-Here, for each context $x$, the policy $\mu$ is allowed to output $k$ responses $(y^{(1)},\ldots,y^{(k)})$, and this is considered correct (i.e.,~not an error) if at least one of the responses is correct, i.e.,~$\exists_{i \in [k]}\,\, y^{(i)}\in\sigmaexp(x)$.
-In terms of a general reward, we receive the maximal reward among all candidate responses, i.e.,~$\max_{1\leq i\leq k} \rexp(x,y^{(i)})$.
-Such an objective is often used in benchmarks (e.g., \cite{chen2021evaluating,orlanski2022finetuning,dalal2025leveraging}) and makes sense in settings where it is sensible to output multiple completions and let the user choose (e.g.,~in writing assistance tasks), or when verifying an answer is easier than finding one (e.g.,~when the answer is a Lean proof, or a Python program that can be unit tested, or perhaps using another LLM as a verifier).
+For binary rewards, this corresponds exactly to $\passk$-accuracy.
+Such an objective is often used in benchmarks (e.g., \cite{chen2021evaluating,orlanski2022finetuning,dalal2025leveraging}) and is natural in settings where it is sensible to output multiple completions and let the user choose (e.g., in writing assistance tasks), or when verifying an answer is easier than finding one (e.g., when the answer is a Lean proof, or a Python program that can be tested, or perhaps using another LLM as a verifier).
+The policy $\pik$ may output any joint distribution over the $k$ actions, with arbitrary dependencies---for instance, to encourage diversity or coverage.
+This need not be a product distribution corresponding to repeated independent sampling from a single-response policy.
 Importantly, at training time, the learner still receives only a single correct answer $y_t$ for each training question $x_t$.

-Formally, the learner outputs a policy \(\pik:\cX \to \Delta(\cY^k)\) that maps each context $x$ to a {\em distribution} over $k$ actions (recall that the policy, even in the $k=1$ case, is allowed to be stochastic).
-The policy $\pik$ is allowed to output any joint distribution over the set of $k$ actions, with arbitrary dependencies, e.g.,~encouraging diversity or coverage.
-This need not be a product distribution corresponding to repeated independent sampling from a single-response policy $\pi:\cX\to \Delta(\cY)$.
-Training is still based on demonstrations from an optimal single-response policy $\piexp$ supported on an unknown $\sigmaexp\in\cS$.